 aNm has been awarded a Federal Government contract with the Smithsonian Institution’s National Museum of the American Indian (NMAI).

-As part of the Native Knowledge 360° (NK360) project, aNm will create several comic book / graphic novel styled illustrations to be used for educational online modules and other educational
+As part of the Native Knowledge 360° (NK360) project, aNm will create several comic book / graphic novel styled illustrations to be used for educational online modules and other educational materials.

 From the NMAI website: